andrebassi/runner-codes/docs/docusaurus/docs/languages/cpp.md

 ## Overview

 C++ is a powerful systems programming language with object-oriented features.
-LLM-Firecracker provides G++ for compiling and executing C++ programs.
+Runner Codes provides G++ for compiling and executing C++ programs.

 ## Specifications